-

 How Fitbod Recommends Sets, Reps, and Weight

-Sets, reps and weight recommendations are also based on the non-linear periodization resistance technique, which alters the intensity/volume relationship in every workout.
+Sets, reps, and weight recommendations are also based on the non-linear periodization resistance technique, which alters the intensity/volume relationship in every workout.
 With this technique, you may not hit your limit or max effort in every workout, but the method will ensure that intensity and volume are varied and periodically increased over time.
-This ensures maximum effectiveness for both hypertrophy (muscle gain) or burning calories for weight loss.
+This ensures maximum effectiveness for both hypertrophy (muscle gain) and burning calories for weight loss.
+Fitbod gives you the flexibility to adjust your recommended sets, reps, and weight based on how challenging you find the initial recommendations.
+If you completed the initial recommendations without making any adjustments the app will prompt you with an Exertion Rating, which helps Fitbod understand how you liked or disliked the recommendation.
+If you modify the initial recommendation the app will take that into account and assume you adjusted the workout to your capabilities and take that into account for future recommendations.

 -